onlabsorg/olojs/docs/store.md

   via HTTP (see also [HTTPServer])
 * [Router](./api/router.md) which bounds together multiple stores while behaving like a single store
+* [Protocols](./api/protocols.md) is a particular router that maps URI schemes to stores.

 More stores can be created by extending the [Store] class.